n4xh4ck5/webscreenshot/README.md

 # webscreenshot
-Obtain a screenshot about a web page
+Obtain a screenshot about a website
 # References

 <pre>